Visyond/website-hugo/site/content/solutions/data-tracking-software.md

 topVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
 isStepsVisible: true
 StepsHeader: >-
-      Collaborative Environment in 3 Simple Steps
+      Single Source of Truth in 3 Simple Steps
 StepsBlock:
   - descr: >-
       Import your model or create a new project from scratch.</br></br>